yurirocha15/leetcode2github/README.md

-  delete      Delete a question and its files get         Generates all the files for a question import-all  Get all solutions and generate their files init        Creates a new configuration file and can generate a git... reset       Reset the configuration file submit      Submit a question to Leetcode
+  delete      Delete a question and its files get         Generates all the files for a question import-all  Get all solutions and generate their files init        Creates a new configuration file and can generate a git repository. reset       Reset the configuration file submit      Submit a question to Leetcode
 ```